ryanpeek/radseq/RADSEQ.md

 To check what is running on the server right now `top`

 To start a program on the server and not the head node `sbatch ____`
+  - Must use -t for time needed to run program so `sbatch -t 24:00:00 __` would be for 24 hrs
+  - Must use -p for imporance (low, med, high) so `sbatch -t time -p high ___` for some time with high importance **Although not always shown below, all sbatch must have -t and -p or they will fail to run**
+  - Added memory is also posssible `sbatch --mem=16G -t time - p high ___` For memory intensive jobs (16, 32, 64, etc.)

 To check whether sbatch is running, type `smap -c | grep your_user_name`